 “What these projects do is offer more opportunities for our aging population to stay within the city … and to do so with more choices that best fit their lifestyles and budgets,” Burkett said.
 “The City has (been) and will continue to be a community full of housing choices for all spectrums of ages and socioeconomic classes.”

-Confluent Development and Harbor Retirement Associates is planning to build a 122,000-square-foot assisted-living and memory-care community at 4175 Indian Ripple Road.
+• Confluent Development and Harbor Retirement Associates have teamed up to build a 122,000-square-foot assisted-living and memory-care community at 4175 Indian Ripple Road.

 With new developments come jobs.
 These six projects are estimated to bring in more than 100 new jobs to the city of Beavercreek, according to Burkett.